Vincent Callebaut: Tao Zhu Yin Yuan

 The Agora Garden concept embraces the Cradle to Cradle philosophy: "nothing is lost and everything transforms itself" (Antoine Lavoisier).
 All materials are recycled or recyclable in order to imitate the processes of natural ecosystems.
-For example, at the top, there is a huge free access garden covered by photovoltaic panels that produce electricity for the building.
-The tower is surrounded by 20 m trees which increase the biodiversity in the city.
+At the top of the building, there is a free access garden covered by photovoltaic panels that produce electricity for the building.
+The tower is surrounded by 20 m trees, which increase the biodiversity in the city.

 Agora Garden was planned as twenty levels in a double helix formation, with a total twist from bottom to the top of ninety degrees.
 The twist satisfies four major objectives.
-Firstly, thanks to this architecture, the morphology of the building change according to its orientation: On the East/West side we can see a rhomboidal pyramid, when on the north–south side we can see a reverse pyramid.
-Then, all flats have their own balconies looking like a hanging garden.
-Thirdly, there is no vis-à-vis so inhabitants have privacy and a panoramic view of Taipei.
+First, thanks to this architecture, the morphology of the building change according to its orientation: On the East/West side, we can see a rhomboidal pyramid.
+On the North–South side, we can see a reverse pyramid.
+Second, all flats have their own balconies looking like a hanging garden.
+Third, there is no vis-à-vis, so inhabitants have privacy and a panoramic view of Taipei.

 The six main components of the project are: